 CBT For Anxiety Worksheet

-When teaching a client how to use CBT for managing anxiety it helps a great deal to provide a visual aid.
+When teaching a client how to use cognitive behavioral therapy (CBT) for managing anxiety it helps a great deal to provide a visual aid.
 Clients who suffer from severe or chronic anxiety struggle to maintain control over anxious thoughts and resulting anxious feelings and behavior.

 It is important to teach clients in CBT treatment to begin working through anxious feelings and thoughts at the source, before they race out of control.